-TERM SPP - Single-Pass Perfusion DEFINITION SPP is Aastrom's proprietary technology that controls gas and cell culture media exchange to enable the replication of early-stage stem and progenitor cells while preventing their differentiation into mature cells.
-Standard of care treatment The treatment normally prescribed in medical practice for a particular illness, injury or procedure.
-Stem Cell Unspecialized (undifferentiated) cells that retain the ability to divide throughout a lifetime and give rise to more specialized (differentiated) cells which take the place of cells that die or are lost.
+TERM DEFINITION Stem Cell Unspecialized (undifferentiated) cells that retain the ability to divide throughout a lifetime and give rise to more specialized (differentiated) cells which take the place of cells that die or are lost.
 In culture, these undifferentiated cells possess the ability to divide for indefinite periods in culture and may give rise to highly specialized cells.
 TRC - Tissue Repair Cell Aastrom's cell manufacturing process begins with the collection of a small aspirate (approximately 50 ml) of bone marrow from the patient's hip in an outpatient procedure.
 The sample of bone marrow is shipped to a manufacturing facility, and transferred into Aastrom's cell manufacturing system.
 In this fully automated, sterile process, the stem and progenitor cell populations present in the bone marrow are greatly expanded to yield cellular products based on Aastrom's Tissue Repair Cell (TRC) technology.
 The finished TRC-based product is shipped back to the physician who administers it to the original patient as an autologous cell therapy.

-VRC - Vascular Repair Cell Aastrom's proprietary Tissue Repair Cells for Vascular indications.
+Aastrom's proprietary Tissue Repair Cells for Vascular indications.
 (Also see TRC - Tissue Repair Cell)